wesleycamargo/azure-docs.pt-br/articles/machine-learning/service/how-to-set-up-training-targets.md

 * Enviando um `Pipeline` objeto.

 > [!IMPORTANT]
-> Os alvos de computação do Azure Databricks, do Azure Datalake Analytics e do Azure HDInsight só podem ser usados em um pipeline.
+> The Azure Databricks and Azure Datalake Analytics compute targets can only be used in a pipeline.
 > O destino de computação local não pode ser usado em um Pipeline.

 ### <a name="submit-using-scriptrunconfig"></a>Enviar usando `ScriptRunConfig`